-Cathay Pacific losing money, says business outlook remains 'very bleak'
+Cathay Pacific loses money, flags 'very bleak' outlook

 “We are evaluating all aspects of our business to ensure that we remain strong and competitive when we emerge from this crisis.”

+In the first half of 2019, before the pandemic and widespread protests in Hong Kong, the airlines posted a profit of HK$615 million.
+Those figures do not account for other businesses including low-cost carrier Hong Kong Express, its stake in Air China Ltd (601111.SS) and its catering unit.

+Rival Singapore Airlines Ltd (SIAL.SI) on Thursday reported its first-ever annual loss, citing poor fuel hedging bets and the collapse in demand driven by the pandemic.

-Reporting by Jamie Freed; Editing by Shri Navaratnam
+Reporting by Jamie Freed, Editing by Shri Navaratnam and Sherry Jacob-Phillips